FOUNDER & CEO, BENEFICIAL RETURNS

 ASSOCIATE, UNIVERSITY IMPACT

-Ritvik is a current sophomore at the University of Pennsylvania studying Finance in the Wharton School and Biology in the College of Arts and Sciences.
+Ritvik is a current junior at the University of Pennsylvania studying Finance in the Wharton School and Biology in the College of Arts and Sciences.
 At school, he has completed several consulting projects through the Marketing Undergraduate Student Establishment, including working with the billion-dollar humanitarian organization Oxfam to improve their donor acquisition strategy and maximize their impact on the global community, and is enrolled in a dual-degree program for Life Sciences and Management to understand how to best develop the healthcare industry from a business perspective.
 He is an associate at University Impact, an impact investing venture capital fund that invests in social enterprises that work to satisfy the UN Sustainable Development Goals (SDGs), working on some projects with Beneficial Returns like the Reciprocity and Truss Funds.